vtex/toolbelt/docs/architecture.md

-Toolbelt's `package.json` refer this file on the `bin` field (`"bin": "bin/run"`), specifying for package managers (`npm`, `yarn`, etc) that this script is a binary and should be exposed to the user as such (just as a curiosity check the symlinks `yarn` creates for the global binaries:
+Toolbelt's `package.json` refer this file on the `bin` field (`"bin": "bin/run"`), specifying for package managers (`npm`, `yarn`, etc) that this script is a binary and should be exposed to the user as such (just as a curiosity you can check the symlinks `yarn` creates for the global binaries:
 `ls -l $(yarn global bin)`).

 <details>